SoltuneMontepre/Fuvekon/README.md

 ## Overview

-This document expands the basic steps to get Fuvekon running locally and adds a short explanation of the repository's `src/` layout.
+This document expands the basic steps to get the fuvekon running locally.
+Each step below preserves the original items and adds brief explanations and copy-paste commands where applicable.

 ## Environment setup